-- Characterized by undue separation of the head and shoulder during birth. - Involves the upper plexus roots, specifically C5 and C6 nerves. - Common causes include shoulder dystocia during delivery and motor vehicle accidents. - Muscular Manifestations: - Affected nerves result in weakness of the deltoid muscle. - Loss of abduction capability in the upper limb. - Infraspinatus involvement leads to a loss of lateral rotation. - Biceps brachii impairment causes a deficit in flexion and supination. - Policeman's tip position: Arm positioned along the outer aspect due to muscle weakness. - Sensory loss may or may not be present in the affected area. - All intrinsic hand muscles remain unaffected. - Absence of claw hand deformity. - Focus primarily on larger muscle groups in the upper limb. - Horner syndrome is absent in Erb's Palsy cases.
+- Characterized by undue separation of the head and shoulder during birth. - Common causes include shoulder dystocia during delivery and motor vehicle accidents. - Affected nerves result in weakness of the deltoid muscle. - Loss of abduction capability in the upper limb. - Infraspinatus involvement leads to a loss of lateral rotation. - Biceps brachii impairment causes a deficit in flexion and supination. - Policeman's tip position: Arm positioned along the outer aspect due to muscle weakness. - All intrinsic hand muscles remain unaffected. - Absence of claw hand deformity. - Focus primarily on larger muscle groups in the upper limb. - Horner syndrome is absent in Erb's Palsy cases.
 No notable autonomic dysfunction associated.

-KLUMPKE'S PALSY
+KLUMPKE'S PALSY:

-- Results from hyperabduction of the shoulder. - Involves the lower plexus roots, specifically C8 and T1 nerves. - Causes include difficult breech delivery, holding onto an object during a fall, and certain syndromes. - Deltoid and supraspinatus show loss of abduction capability. - Infraspinatus remains unaffected. - Biceps brachii functioning, preserving flexion and supination. - Porter's tip position: Arm positioned along the medial border of forearm and hand. - Differentiated positioning compared to Erb's Palsy. - Focus on the lower part of the limb. - Involvement of all intrinsic muscles of the hand. - Development of a claw hand deformity. - Sensory loss may be present in the affected areas. - Horner syndrome may be observed in Klumpke's Palsy cases. - Potential for autonomic dysfunction associated with lower plexus root involvement.
+- Results from hyperabduction of the shoulder. - Causes include difficult breech delivery, holding onto an object during a fall, and certain syndromes. - Deltoid and supraspinatus show loss of abduction capability. - Infraspinatus remains unaffected. - Biceps brachii functioning, preserving flexion and supination. - Porter's tip position: Arm positioned along the medial border of forearm and hand. - Focus on the lower part of the limb. - Involvement of all intrinsic muscles of the hand. - Development of a claw hand deformity. - Sensory loss may be present in the affected areas. - Horner syndrome may be observed in Klumpke's Palsy cases. - Potential for autonomic dysfunction associated with lower plexus root involvement.